-Manager of the Transforming Justice Hub
+Community Coordinator for the Transforming Justice Hub

 Interested in working for a non-profit organization rooted in a tradition of care and compassion?
 Join our team!
 CORA is a fast-paced, growing organization with over 500 team members and growing with a lucrative benefits package to offer.
 Our team has been helping children and families experiencing emotional, academic, and social challenges which impede their development and productivity throughout Philadelphia for the past 50 years and we have continued to put our community first.